vinhhoala/ENACT-Business-Models/BusinessModels/BM_Actuation Conflict Management & Behavioural Drift Analysis.md

       <b>KPIs</b>
     </td>
     <td rowspan="1">
-      <p>NEach KPI evaluate the impact on the targets identified above :
+      <p>Each KPI evaluate the impact on the targets identified above:

 * Licence agreements for transfer (key metric = sum of %)

-   - 50 % licences on actuation conflict manager tools
+   **50 % licences on actuation conflict manager tools

    - 50 % licences on Behavioral Drift Analysis tools